Why Auto ApproveResourcesFAQ

 How Do You Refinance a Car?

-If it seems like car refinancing might be a good idea for you, let’s go over how to start the process of refinancing.
+If it seems like car refinancing might be a good idea for you, you can start the process of refinancing today.
 It's a hassle-free process (especially when you use Auto Approve!) and can save you money in the short and long term.
+Here’s how.

 Make sure you are as prepared as possible.
 Request a credit report, which you can do once per year for free, and make sure your credit score is good.
 Check that everything is accurate on your report.
 You can petition the credit bureau if there are any inconsistencies or errors.
 Look at your current loan contract and make sure you are aware of any penalties for which you may be responsible.
 Call your lender directly if you have any questions or want to review any of the fine print.